arraypress/s3-utilities/README.md

 # S3 Sanitization Library

-The `Sanitization` class has been meticulously crafted to ensure the correctness and compliance of S3 bucket names, endpoints, regions, and object keys.
+The `Sanitize` class has been meticulously crafted to ensure the correctness and compliance of S3 bucket names, endpoints, regions, and object keys.
 Its objective is to sanitize and validate names and strings according to the S3 naming conventions, ensuring seamless integration with S3-compatible storage systems and safeguarding against potential naming conflicts or violations.

 **Key Features:**